 My dog is neutered.
 Why does he still hump?

 Neutering does decrease the amount of the sex hormone testosterone within a dog’s body, which can make neutered males less likely to hump than unneutered males.
 But, even in neutered male dogs, a certain amount of testosterone still remains.
 That means he may still be on the lookout for female dogs to mate.
 The scent of a female dog may occasionally trigger humping behaviour in a neutered male and he’s just responding to natural mating messages.

 Humping is also learned and practised during puppyhood, well before sexual maturity.
 Puppies use it as a way to test out their physical abilities and social potential.
 More dominant members of a litter may try to assert themselves over their littermates by mounting them.
 Some dogs never grow out of this learned behaviour.

 Why do female dogs hump?

-If you’ve ruled out a medical reason and are still concerned that the humping is getting out of hand or happens too frequently, you should use positive reinforcement training to stop the habit and teach an alternative response.
-A qualified behaviourist can help you to assess the situation and take the best course of action.
+If you’ve ruled out any medical conditions but are still concerned that your dog is humping too much, positive reinforcement training can be a useful way to help stop this habit and teach your dog an alternative response.
+A qualified behaviourist will be able to assess your individual situation and suggest the best course of action.